benelsen/video-clip-generator/README.md

 inputfile: A ffmpeg readable video file

-outputfolder: files will be writen here (can’t be an exisiting folder right now)
+outputfolder: files will be written here (can’t be an exisiting folder right now)

 Options: